Spokeo and Article III Standing: You May Be Particularized But Are You Concrete?

 In light of these principles, the Court held that remand was necessary to determine whether the injuries that Robins alleged were “concrete.”

 Justice Ginsburg, joined by Justice Sotomayor, while agreeing with most of the Court’s reasoning, disagreed that Robins had failed sufficiently to plead a concrete injury.
-Justice Ginsburg reasoned that because the misinformation about Robins’ “education, family situation, and economic status” could negatively “affect his fortune in the job market,”
+Justice Ginsburg reasoned that because the misinformation about Robins’ “education, family situation, and economic status” could negatively “affect his fortune in the job market,” and “FCRA’s procedural requirements aimed to prevent such harm,” Robins’ complaint had sufficiently alleged “concrete” harm.

 It is interesting that the majority did not explicitly join the dissent on this point or otherwise respond to Justice Ginsburg’s argument.
 Under one reading, it could simply mean that the majority and dissenters disagreed on whether Robins had sufficiently pleaded a “concrete” injury, that the majority believed Robins’ allegations were insufficient, and that the dissenters thought otherwise.
 It may also suggest that the majority believed that it was better, as a matter of prudence, to allow the lower courts to make a determination on whether Robins had sufficiently pleaded a “concrete injury” in light of the Court’s decision, even though procedurally the Supreme Court did have de novo review.
+It may mean something else entirely.

 Ultimately, we will see on remand whether, although this specific complaint may have failed sufficiently to plead “concrete” injury, the harms at issue here still may prove sufficiently “concrete” if pled properly.